Teacher Helps Students Kick Some Math

 June 27, 2017

-Jerabek has taught for TTUISD the last three years in addition to his full time role as the principal of Frenship Middle School in Lubbock, Texas, where he has worked the past 11 years.
+Jerabek has taught for TTU K-12 the last three years in addition to his full time role as the principal of Frenship Middle School in Lubbock, Texas, where he has worked the past 11 years.
 He earned his bachelor's degree from Lubbock Christian University, a master's degree from National University in San Diego and a second master's degree back at Lubbock Christian.

 When working on his first master's degree in Instructional Technology at National University, Jerabek concentrated his thesis on test anxiety.
 Specifically, students who struggle with test anxiety in math.

 “When I was in Southern California, I was teaching math in a community called Rancho Santa Fe while also working on my master's degree.
 At that time, Rancho Santa Fe was the wealthiest community in America.
 The students I taught were the kids of government leaders and CEO's of nationally recognized companies.
 I saw kids who were dealing with huge amounts of pressure from their parents and the spotlight on their family.
 It was crippling for them.
 That is where my interest in test anxiety developed,” Jerabek said.

 You do not have to live in the wealthiest city in America to deal with test anxiety though.

 “I have found that in the online environment of TTU K-12, I get many students who will tell me they are nervous about taking my math class because that is why they left public school.
 They have fallen behind and now there is even more anxiety built up.
 I think the advantage of the online setting is that there is a real safety built in.
 Students do not have to worry about other students ridiculing them.”

 One student that Jerabek has had a profound impact on is sophomore, Elayna Anderson.

 Elayna Anderson with UIL medal

 “I enrolled in TTU K-12 part-time to take an online Geometry course so I could complete 10 classes this year,” Anderson said.
 “I needed to double up on my math courses.”